 WE CAN GATHER financial facts and research issues.
 But what we learn will always be tainted by what we’ve experienced.

-As I mentioned in last week’s newsletter, anecdotal evidence often proves more powerful than statistics.
+As I mentioned last week, anecdotal evidence often proves more powerful than statistics.
 I’m talking here about the same phenomenon—but writ larger.
 What we read in articles and books is scant competition for the informational scraps we collect throughout our lives: the comments our parents made, the milieu we grew up in, the stories we hear from colleagues, the adventures we’ve had, the pain we see among friends.

 What’s influenced my financial thinking?
 It’s odd what comes to mind.
 Often, the incidents were minor and the comments were made in passing.
 But they struck a chord with me because they said something about human nature or pointed to some financial truth.
 Here are just eight of the incidents I recall: